chainskills/resumeum/README.md

 ## Tips

 * Is Metamask slow ? try to disable and enable the extension.
-* This behavior happens sometimes mainly when we work with a private chain.
+This behavior happens sometimes mainly when we work with a private chain.
-* When you switch the account from Metamask, don't forget to refresh the page of your application to ensure to get the current account set on Metamask.
+* When you switch accounts in Metamask, don't forget to refresh the page to make sure you get the current account set in Metamask.

 ## Learn more

-Learn in detail all the steps required to install, to build and to deploy a Dapp by following our course available on Udemy: https://www.udemy.com/getting-started-with-ethereum-solidity-development
+If you want to know more about all the steps required to install, build and  deploy a Dapp, you can subscribe to our course available on Udemy: https://www.udemy.com/getting-started-with-ethereum-solidity-development

 Have fun !!!